Tips to protect your high-value auto from damage and theft

-Sophisticated cars with high-tech features can be more expensive to repair since the sensors and cameras tend to be located in the bumpers, front grill area and side mirrors — the most likely places cars get damaged in minor accidents.¹
+Sophisticated cars with high-tech features can be more expensive to repair since the sensors and cameras tend to be located in the bumpers, front grill area, and side mirrors — Minor accidents are most likely to damage cars in specific areas.¹

 Nationwide® Private Client Risk Solutions recommends the following simple and low-cost measures to help prevent damage to your vehicle:

 - Have your car checked regularly by an expert mechanic, ideally at the dealership where you purchased your vehicle, as they are familiar with your car model’s specific high-tech features

 - Update your vehicle operating system right away if your manufacturer updates the software for your car